 AirBNB: For our visit this year, we booked this very affordable Airbnb less than 15 minutes walk from the main festivities.
 If you’ve never used Airbnb before, you’re in luck!
 Click here to get $40 off your first booking.

-[Closed for renovations in 2020] The Hilton Québec: This is where I stayed during my first visit and it was perfect – a super central location within walking distance to all points of interest and festival sites, plus excellent views.
+The Hilton Québec: This is where I stayed during my first visit and it was perfect – a super central location within walking distance to all points of interest and festival sites, plus excellent views.
 Because we booked early, we snagged a great deal too so I definitely would recommend staying here.
-Unfortunately, they are closed for all of 2020 for major refurbishments but keep them in mind if you intend to visit in the future!
+They were closed all of 2020 for major refurbishments but they seem to be reopened now!
 Click here to check prices and availability.

 The Québec Winter Carnival: A Brief History